SeunguLyu/robot_localization/README.md

 ## Update Robot Position On Map

-Once all the particle are re-weighted, the mean of all the particles' x, y, and theta relative to the map frame is calculated.
-This mean is set to be the next position of the Neato in the map.
+Once all the particles are re-weighted, the mean of all the particles' x, y, and theta relative to the map frame is calculated.
+This mean is set to be the next position of the Neato on the map.
 An example of this step can be seen below, where the robot position is updated based on the location and orientation of three particles.

 ![](images/robot_position.png)

 ## Resample Particles

-Once the robot position on the map is updated, we randomly select n (CHECK HERE) particles based on their unlikely probability of the particle being the Neato's actual location and orientation, and update those particles with noise.
-Before randomly drawing a sample of the particles from the `self.particle_cloud`, we made sure to normalize the weights of the particles to use each particle's normalized weight as the proability which the particle is an actual representation of the Neato's location and orientation.
+Once the robot position on the map is updated, we randomly select n (CHECK HERE) particles based on their unlikely probability of the particle being the Neato's actual location and orientation and update those particles with noise.
+Before randomly drawing a sample of the particles from the `self.particle_cloud`, we made sure to normalize the weights of the particles to use each particle's normalized weight as the probability which the particle is an actual representation of the Neato's location and orientation.
 The higher the weight of the particle, the more likely the particle is to be a representation of the Neato in the map, and vice versa.
 Using this probability array, we draw a random sample of particles using `draw_random_sample()`, which most likely results in particles that are less likely to be accurate representations of the Neato in the map.
 These resampled particles are then clustered closer to particles with higher weights/probabilities with some noise.
 The distribution of particles before and after resampling is shown in the picture below.

 ![](images/resample_particle.png)